 BlackBerry has named former LiveOps Chief Executive Officer Marty Beard Chief Operating Officer.
-As COO, Beard will be responsible for BlackBerry’s marketing, BlackBerry 10 Application Development, customer care and quality control.
+As COO, Beard is responsible for BlackBerry's marketing, BlackBerry 10 Application Development, customer care and quality control.

 Beard had been CEO of LiveOps since 2011.
 He joined the cloud applications company after serving as President at Sybase 365 for six years.

 At Sybase, which was acquired by SAP in 2010, Beard served under BlackBerry CEO John Chen who served as CEO of Sybase from 1998 to 2012.
 Prior to Sybase, Beard was Vice President of Oracle Online for three years.